Welcome

 Does my GP need to refer me?

 For subsidised and more affordable options of counselling, I have a list of local charities here.
-I work and volunteer with local charities like Cogwheel Counselling to deliver low-cost counselling for the Cambridge community, however there is no guarentee I can see you personally at those services.
+I also work and volunteer with local charities to deliver low-cost counselling for the Cambridge community, however there is no guarentee I can see you personally at those services.

 Contact Me